 Court reporters who work for the government or in legal proceedings may be required to attain a license from the state, an accredited organization, or a professional association.

 The Court Reporting Career

 Court reporters often work for state or local governments, specifically in court proceedings or legislatures.
-However, there are two types of court reporters who do not work in legal settings.
+However, two types of court reporters do not work in legal settings.

 Communication Access Real-Time Translation (CART) providers work primarily with deaf or hard-of-hearing people in a variety of settings, potentially during board meetings, doctor appointments, educational settings, and other times when listening is important.

-There are multiple organizations that encourage the court reporting profession, including the National Court Reporting Association, and state-specific organizations such as the Washington Court Reporting Association.
+Multiple organizations encourage the court reporting profession, including the National Court Reporting Association, and state-specific organizations such as the Washington Court Reporting Association.
 These organizations also promote the core ethical values that are relevant to the court reporting profession.
 These may include: being alert to potential conflicts of interest, preserving the confidentiality of the information recorded, and neither giving nor receiving any gifts of value, incentives, or rewards from law firms, government personnel, attorneys, etc.

-According to the United States Department of Labor Bureau of Labor Statistics, there were approximately 21,000 court reporter jobs in the U.S in 2014.
-The median pay in 2015 ranged around $50,000 year, or $23.80 per hour.
-Within the next decade, the profession is estimated to grow by 2%, lower than the average of growth for other occupations, which is approximately 7%.
+According to the United States Department of Labor Bureau of Labor Statistics, there were approximately 21,000 court reporter jobs in the U.S. in 2014.
+The median pay in 2015 ranged around $50,000 per year or $23.80 per hour.
+Within the next decade, the profession is estimated to grow by 2%, lower than the average growth for other occupations, which is approximately 7%.
 Accordingly, the projected numeric change in court reporting jobs for the next decade is 300.
 However, Communication Access Real-Time Translation (CART) providers are estimated to have better job prospects than the rest of the court-reporting professionals.